MP Estate Planning UK

 Valuing overseas assets requires an understanding of the appropriate methods.
 Common approaches include:

-• Market Value: The price that the asset would fetch on the open market.
+• Open Market Value: The price the asset would reasonably fetch if sold on the open market at the date of death.
+This is the standard HMRC uses.

-For instance, if you own a property in France, its market value would be determined by comparing it with recent sales of similar properties in the area.
+For instance, if you own a property in France, its market value would typically be determined by a local estate agent or surveyor familiar with comparable sales in the area, then converted to GBP at the exchange rate on the date of death.

 Currency Considerations